Convert Oracle views into PostgreSQL format

 SELECT t1.f2, t2.f2 FROM t1 LEFT JOIN t2 ON t1.f1=t2.f1

-Finally, all embedded Oracle functions that are missing in PostgreSQL must be replaced by the appropriate equivalents.
+Finally, all embedded Oracle functions that are missing in PostgreSQL must be replaced by the appropriate equivalents as it is described in this article.